Robert W. H. McCoy, born in Colorado Springs,1946

 My father's family were Scottish farmers who arrived in North Carolina in the mid 1700's due to the Highland Clearances.
-My fourth great grandfather, John McCoy, fought in the Revolution.
-After the war, the family gradually migrated west, and arrived in Colorado Springs during the 1880's.
+My fourth great grandfather, John McCoy, fought in the Revolution with Capt.
+Joseph Sharpe's Light Horse Service.
+After the war, the family gradually migrated west, arriving in Colorado Springs in the 1880's.

 I spent my formative years in Santa Fe, New Mexico in the 1950’s.
 That gave me an appreciation for both Native American and Hispanic cultures, and exposure to their works of art.
 My two best friends were Navajos whose families lived at the Indian School.
 As a kid, I was always drawing with whatever materials were available.
 At age twelve, we moved to San Antonio, Texas where I began studying drawing and painting with Warren Hunter, a noted artist and illustrator.